IegorSoboliev/cinema_project/README.md

 For connecting to database, please, enter your MySQL-username and password in db.properties file.

 There’s one user already registered with ADMIN role (email = admin@yahoo.com, password = 1).

+Application is built on REST principles.
+You can use Postman for testing it.

 # author